ruby2elixir/cercle/README.md

 # Cercle CRM for smart people & Trello lovers - Phoenix & Vuejs

-Cercle is a CRM for Trello lovers.
+Cercle is a CRM for smart people who needs more clients.

-We got only one principle: **Contact = Trello Card**

 Easy to keep track of your sales, partnerships, support tickets, onboarding clients.